 So after a quick lunch I changed into my robe and scurried down to the spa to get my sweat on.
 Sparkling Hill boasts 3 dry saunas, 3 wet saunas, an aqua meditation room (30’C), and igloo (10’C), four experience showers, an outdoor infinity pool, an indoor pool, an indoor whirlpool, a Kneipp water therapy walk, and 2 insanely gorgeous relaxation lounges.
 (And this list doesn’t even include their specialty treatments, one of which is the famous -110’C cold sauna.)
 This place is stacked for the bathing enthusiast and the setting, at the top of the mountain surrounded by crystal, is like nothing I’ve ever experienced.

-But every piece of paradise requires a closer look.
 My expectations were quite high and in most regards they were met.
 I loved the views, the options for sweating, and the very fact that they are among the first in Canada to really take bathing spas seriously.
 Of note was their rose steam room (38’C.) I could have stayed in this cozy nook forever inhaling the inspiring fragrance of rose (which seems to be making a come back from its grandma’s perfume stereotype.)
 The Kneipp walk was perfect in producing a great tingling sensation to the feet through the hot and cold waters.
 The Panorama sauna was hot and I loved the regulated humidity consisting of a bar hanging over top to stoves which would, consistently drip a few drops onto the hot stones.
 I also applaud Sparkling Hill for its introduction of a European (naked co-ed) hour from 9pm-10pm.

-These small details aside, Sparkling Hill remains in my top rankings.
+Sparkling Hill remains in my top rankings.
 It’s romantic, relaxing and a must see on the bathing spa tourist list.
 I think the best way to do it is to book a room for two nights ideally, this way you get one full day of spa use with less hassle to try and get food.
 But make sure you book at a discounted rate – that place gets expensive!